image-charts/documentation/docs/reference/chart-axis.md

     This example shows a horizontal bar chart with an x-axis, a y-axis, an upper t-axis, and a right r-axis.

-    Axis labels are omitted, so the Chart API displays a range of 0 to 100 for the x-axis and for the t-axis.
+    Axis labels are omitted, so the Chart API displays a range based on the dataset for the x-axis and for the t-axis.

     The range for the y-axis and for the r-axis is determined by the number of bars.
 In this case, there are five bars, so the Chart API displays a range of 0 to 4.
 The first label is centered at the base of the first bar, the second label is centered at the base of the second bar, and so on.